Is Mobile App Development Compatible with Vibe Coding?

 Step 1: Choose a Simple Project

-Start with basic apps to learn the workflow:
+Start with basic applications to learn the workflow (learning projects only):

 - To-do list with local storage